 Even when driving 5 to 10 MPH in a parking lot or entryway, those few seconds of distraction can cause a fender bender, or worse, a pedestrian accident.
 Approximately 20% of those who died in a car crash involving a distracted driver were pedestrians or bikers.

 With a smartphone-based gate intercom system, you can open the gate with your voice, keeping your attention and hands on the wheel.

 4. No fobs or key cards

 With property staff free from issuing new fobs or key cards and operating the gate entry system, they can focus on more important tasks, such as processing resident maintenance requests.

 Also, installing a smartphone gate opener eliminates the need for late-night third shift gate attendants.
-Residents ordering food for their midnight cravings or inviting late-night guests can vet visitors and grant access right from their smartphones rather than relying on a gate attendant.
+Residents ordering food for their midnight cravings or inviting late-night guests can vet visitors and grant access to the building or HOA right from their smartphones rather than relying on a gate attendant.

 Choose the right smartphone gate opener system

 ButterflyMX is a sleek and modern gate intercom system that empowers residents to open gates right from their smartphones.
 With a user-friendly interface and intuitive software, ButterflyMX is easy for all tenants – and property staff – to use.
 It provides robust property security for gated communities and a modern way of living.